Instructions

 PuTTY settings

-Connect to taltta.org.aalto.fi as you would normally and then connect to your workstation.
+Connect to viila.org.aalto.fi as you would normally and then connect to your workstation.
 Now you can run X programs remotely.

 workstation $ xclock

-If you are connecting to the classroom computers and are not staff, substitute kosh.aalto.fi for the server name wherever taltta is mentioned.
+If you are connecting to the classroom computers and are not staff, substitute kosh.aalto.fi for the server name wherever viila is mentioned.

 Own Linux computer (also VDI Ubuntu)